diegoclair/go_utils/README.md

 ## Contribution

-If you want to constribute, just open a PR and I'll validate it =]
+If you want to contribute, just open a PR and I'll validate it =]